isomerpages/nparks-skyrise/_incentive-scheme/About.md

 			Funding Support </font></b><font color="green">
 </font></font></label>
     <div>
       <p>There are two categories to consider when applying for SGIS – Rooftop Greenery and Vertical Greenery.
 SGIS works on a co-funding basis with funding provided through reimbursement.
-Successful applicants may receive funding of up to 50% of the installation costs for Rooftop Greenery and/or Vertical Greenery, subject to the following cap:<br>
+Successful applicants may receive funding of up to 50% of the installation costs for Rooftop Greenery and/or Vertical Greenery, subject to the following cap:</p><p>
 •	<b>Rooftop Greenery	</b> – reimbursement is capped at $200 per square metre of planted area within the green roof<br>
 •		<b>Vertical Greenery 	</b>– reimbursement is capped at $500 per square metre of green coverage within the vertical greenery installation
 <br>